Krishtof-Korda/CarND-MPC-Project-Submission/README.md

 [![alt text](https://img.youtube.com/vi/05LQ86IjgGA/0.jpg)](https://youtu.be/05LQ86IjgGA)

 ### Now that I could see which weights in the cost funcitons were helping stabilize the system I implemented latency correciton and brought the cost weights back to unity to see how it affected the system.
-The latency correction was slightly better than raw unity in stayin on track for a few seconds but was still very poor. (see video below)
+The latency correction was slightly better than raw unity in staying on track for a few seconds but was still very poor. (see video below)

 [YouTube Video](https://youtu.be/ZCOL-b-2aQk)